Kerem Atakan Kesgin

-Kerem Atakan Kesgin (born 5 November 2000) is a Turkish footballer who plays as a midfielder for Beşiktaş.
+Kerem Atakan Kesgin (born 5 November 2000) is a Turkish footballer who plays as a midfielder for Süper Lig club Sivasspor.

 Career

 Kesgin is a youth product of Gençlerbirliğispor and Bucaspor, and began his career with the latter in the TFF Second League in 2017.
 He transferred to Göztepe in January 2018, where he made his debut in the Süper Lig.
 He transferred to Sivasspor on 30 August 2021, signing a 3 year contract.
 He helped Sivasspor win the 2021–22 Turkish Cup, coming on as an extra-time substitute coming on the 124th minute.

 Beşiktaş

 On 23 August 2022, Kesgin joined Beşiktaş.

+On 26 August 2023, Kesgin was loaned to Süper Lig club Fatih Karagümrük until the end of the season.

+On 19 January 2024, Kesgin's contract has been mutually terminated as a result of the negotiations.

+On 20 January 2024, Kesgin was loaned to Süper Lig club Sivasspor until the end of the season.

+On 17 July 2024, Kesgin was loaned to Bandırmaspor until the end of the season.

 International career

 Kesgin represented Turkey at the 2017 FIFA U-17 World Cup, scoring in a 1-3 defeat by Paraguay.